 A financial instrument's categorization within the valuation hierarchy is based upon the lowest level of input that is significant to the fair value measurement.

 According to the hierarchy each fund was assigned level 1, 2 or 3 based on where each fund's assets were invested in.
-The Plan has no assets classified within level 3 of the valuation hierarchy.

 Table 1.
 Master Trust (Defined Contribution and Defined Benefit Plans)